Becoming Human Project

 Becoming Human is born from a new story of the human that I am seeking to live and share with others.
 The project brings my original research, lectures, and conversations with scientists, artists, thinkers, and writers to the widest possible audience through my YouTube, Substack, and podcast, Becoming Human: A Show for a Species in Transition.

-The Becoming Human Project offers three annual memberships:
+The Becoming Human Project offers an annual membership:

 Wayfinder